 RSW, MSW, BSW

-As a Registered Master of Social Work Clinician with over ten years of experience, Christina’s practice as a Clinical Counsellor includes a strengths-based, client-centered approach to healing.
+As a Registered Master of Social Work Clinician with 15 years of experience, Christina’s practice as a Clinical Counsellor includes a strengths-based, client-centered approach to healing.
 She utilizes a holistic style of treatment to support clients to achieve their personal treatment goals.
 Christina is also a Registered Yoga Teacher, Youth Yoga Teacher, and Reiki Master Teacher.
 By combining theoretical aspects of social work with yoga and energy work, she offers compassionate, client-centered counselling that supports each person in individual and unique ways that serve their distinct needs.
 Before exploring the field of Health and Wellness, she specialized in working with children, youth, and young adults who struggled with trauma-related disorders, substance misuse, family breakdown, and severe and persistent mental illness; within different treatment facilities.
-Christina is a trauma-informed Clinician and is SMART Recovery trained, and certified to apply Direct Neuro Feedback.
+Christina practices within a trauma-informed framework, is SMART Recovery trained, and certified to apply Direct Neuro Feedback.

 Registered Social Worker